Achievable logoAchievable logo

 The exam duration is 7.5 hours.

-There is not a set passing score but rather a target school based on the admissions criteria of the schools you tend to apply to.
+There is not a set passing score.
+Instead, you’ll aim for a target score based on the admissions criteria of the schools you plan to apply to.

 Content outline

 • CARS - The Critical Analysis and Reasoning Section is drawn from various areas of humanities and social sciences.
 All questions are answerable using only information presented in the passages and accompanying questions, so there is no content to learn.
-The key is being able to comprehend from the text both literally and abstractly, and being able to think beyond the text to apply externally-provided information to the text at hand.
+The key is being able to comprehend the text both literally and abstractly, and being able to apply the passage’s information to the question being asked.

 • Psych/Soc - The Psychological, Social, and Biological Foundations of Behavior Section includes passages that provide some of the information needed to answer questions, combined with your own external knowledge from the following subject areas: